blackbaud/uat-kit/content/walkthroughs/getting-started/index.md

 {{ include 'includes/eapwarning/index.md' }}

 # Get Started with {{ stache.config.product_name_short }}
 This tutorial walks you through the process of creating a test project with the {{ stache.config.product_name_short }}.
-After you master the basics, you can use the {{ stache.config.product_name_short }} to create a suite of automated tests to facilitate your User Acceptance Testing for ***Blackbaud CRM*** upgrades.
+After you master the basics, you can use the {{ stache.config.product_name_short }} to create a suite of automated tests that facilitate your User Acceptance Testing for ***Blackbaud CRM*** upgrades.

 <p class="alert alert-info">This tutorial assumes familiarity with ***Visual Studio***, Gherkin, SpecFlow, WebDriver, and XPath.</p>